bpintea/elasticsearch/x-pack/plugin/sql/connectors/tableau/tdvt/README.md

 	Save the TDS files as `cast_calcs.elastic.tds` and `Staples.elastic.tds`

 3. Setup a TDVT "workspace" (#`Set up`), i.e. a directory containing the test files.
-	Either package TDVT and install it as a Python PIP module (recommended, if [working](https://github.com/tableau/connector-plugin-sdk/issues/534)), or simply copy the `tdvt` directory of the repo into the "workspace" directory.
+	Either package TDVT and install it as a Python PIP module (recommended), or simply copy the `tdvt` directory of the repo into the "workspace" directory.
 Invoking the TDVT will then be done as `py -3 -m tdvt.tdvt <params>`, or `py -3 .\tdvt\tdvt_launcher.py <params>`, respectively.
 In the steps below the invokation will be indicated by the `$TDVT` call.
 	```
 	$TDVT action --setup
 	```